 Click the box to download the reader necessary for reading and printing the tabs.

 Do you need to hear the song in order to learn it?
 I know that for me, it is easier to learn a song if I can hear how it goes first.
 You can download the following files.
 They are in a midi format and can be played on a windows media player.
 If you do not currently have a media player, one can be downloaded by clicking HERE.
-The sound files are played at a slower pace than I would normally play them.
+The sound files are generally played at a slower pace than I would normally play them.

 The Foothills Dulcimer Club